shellieD/dont-step-in-the-poo/README.md

 ### Development

-The project was written and tested using [Gitpod](https://gitpod.io/) The project uses [Github](https://github.com/) for utilising git version control The project was deployed via [Heroku](https://id.heroku.com/)
+The project was written and tested using [Gitpod](https://gitpod.io/).

+The project uses [Github](https://github.com/) for utilising git version control.

+The project was deployed via [Heroku](https://id.heroku.com/).

 This project has been written using [Python3](https://www.python.org/downloads/)